timamero/react-nodejs-video-chat/README.md

 # 💬 Video Chat App

-A video chat app created with Socket.io, Typescript, React, Node.js, and Express.
+A video chat app created with Socket.io, Typescript, React, Redux, Node.js, and Express.

 *This project is still in development.*